europeana/portal/README_FIRST.markdown

 #### Mac OSX

 An alternative to Tomcat, running portal2 on the Jetty server allows developers to quickly see the results of their updates to css, js, and jsps without redeployment.
-You'll need a run configuration, so select "Run Configurations..." / "Java" / "New", and fill in the fields as follows:
+You'll need a run configuration, so select "Run Configurations..." / "Java Application" / "New", and fill in the fields as follows:

 [Tab Main]
   Name: Portal 2 Jetty Starter (or whatever)
   Project: portal 2
   Main Class: eu.europeana.Portal2Starter
   Working Directory:  ${workspace_loc:portal2}

 [Tab Arguments]
-	Arguments: -Xms1024m -Xmx2048m
+  VM Arguments: -Xms1024m -Xmx2048m

 [Tab Classpath]
-	Add the corelib stuff, if not already present.
+  Add all of the corelib projects, if not already present.

 [Tab Environment]
-	name = EUROPEANA_PROPERTIES, value = europeana.properties (append to native environment)
+  New ... > name = EUROPEANA_PROPERTIES, value = europeana.properties
+  append to native environment